List of Hewlett-Packard products: ProLiant DL

 These are in a rack mount form factor.

 ProLiant

 A series of servers under the ProLiant brand, originally made by Compaq.
 The ProLiant brand was acquired by HP in 2002 during their merger with Compaq and later acquired by Hewlett Packard Enterprise in 2015.

-ProLiant servers originally made by Compaq from 1993–2002 included the company's own SmartStart and Insight Management Agents, among others.
-This applies to all pre-merger ProLiant models, as they are not based on HP's own NetServer line from 1993–2002 unlike the later entry-level ProLiant server models.
-Post-merger ProLiant models made by HP (and later HPE), however, do not come with these aforementioned management tools following HP's acquisition of Compaq in 2002.
+ProLiant servers made by Compaq from 1993–2002 came with utilities such as SmartStart and Insight Manager among others, which applied to all pre-merger ProLiant models.
+Post-merger ProLiant models made by HP (and later HPE) kept the aforementioned utilities for a few years until they were replaced with their HP/HPE equivalents following HP's acquisition of Compaq in 2002; the Insight Manager for example was replaced with HP Systems Insight Manager and HP/HPE Insight Management Agents around 2002–2003 while SmartStart was offered until the ProLiant Gen8 models in 2012.

 ProLiant ML Series

 These are in a tower form factor.

 'e' indicates 'essential' and 'p' indicates 'performance' variants.